 Fileless Malware may be a new term for most but the security industry has known it for years.
-Earlier this year over 140 enterprises worldwide were hit with this Fileless Malware – including banks, telecoms, and government organizations.
-Fileless Malware, as the name explains is a kind of malware which doesn’t touch the disk or use any files in the process.
-It gtes loaded in the context of a legitimate process.
+Last year over 140 enterprises worldwide were hit with this Fileless Malware – including banks, telecoms, and government organizations.
+Fileless Malware, as the name explains is a kind of malware that doesn’t touch the disk or use any files in the process.
+It gets loaded in the context of a legitimate process.
 However, some security firms claim that the fileless attack leaves a small binary in the compromising host to initiate the malware attack.
 Such attacks have seen a significant rise in last few years and they are riskier than the traditional malware attacks.

 Fileless Malware attacks

 Fileless Malware attacks also known as Non-Malware attacks.
 They use a typical set of techniques to get into your systems without using any detectable malware file.
 In the past few years, the attackers have become smarter and have developed many different ways to launch the attack.

 Fileless malware infects the computers leaving behind no file on the local hard drive, sidestepping the traditional security and forensics tools.

 What’s unique about this attack, is the usage of a piece sophisticated malicious software, that managed to reside purely in the memory of a compromised machine, without leaving a trace on the machine’s file system.
 Fileless malware allows attackers to evade detection from most end-point security solutions which are based on static files analysis (Anti-Viruses).
 The latest advancement in Fileless malware shows the developers focus shifted from disguising the network operations to avoiding detection during the execution of lateral movement inside the victim’s infrastructure, says Microsoft.